lillianyjiang/lillianyjiang.github.io/_pages/Creations.md

 ## :video_camera: Videos
-I enjoy making vlogs and sharing my experiences as a college student!
-I also like to make video edits of my travels.
+I enjoy making vlogs and montages of my life as a college student!
+I also like making video edits of my travels.

 - <a href="https://youtu.be/5PrgEVIMgZA">Freshman Year at UC Berkeley Video edit</a>
 - <a href="https://youtu.be/mZhl6RItxsw">Summer 2022 Video edit</a>